 Some autoimmune disorders and fibromyalgia have similar symptoms and characteristics.
 It’s not uncommon to have fibromyalgia pain and an autoimmune disease at the same time.
 This can make it confusing when considering if fibromyalgia is an autoimmune disease.

-A 2007 study suggested that there are high levels of thyroid antibodies in patients with fibromyalgia.
+suggested that there are high levels of thyroid antibodies in patients with fibromyalgia.
 However, presence of thyroid antibodies aren’t uncommon and may sometimes exhibit no symptoms.

-A 2013 study linked pain caused by fibromyalgia to small nerve fiber neuropathy.
+linked pain caused by fibromyalgia to small nerve fiber neuropathy.
 However, this association isn’t yet widely accepted.
 There is, however, strong data linking small nerve fiber neuropathy and Sjogren’s syndrome.
 This condition causes painful damage to your nerves.
 But more research is needed to accurately link both fibromyalgia and small nerve fiber neuropathy.

 Though research suggests some relationship with autoimmunity, there’s not enough evidence to classify fibromyalgia as an autoimmune disorder.